cisco/mindmeld/docs/source/anatomy.rst

 Question Answerer
 -----------------

-Question Answering (QA) is a computer science discipline within the fields of information retrieval and natural language processing (NLP), which is concerned with building systems that automatically answer questions posed by humans in a natural language.

-A QA implementation, usually a computer program, may construct its answers by querying a structured database of knowledge or information, usually a knowledge base.
-More commonly, QA systems can pull answers from an unstructured collection of natural language documents.

-Some examples of natural language document collections used for QA systems include:

-* a local collection of reference texts
-* internal organization documents and web pages
-* compiled newswire reports
-* a set of Wikipedia pages
-* a subset of World Wide Web pages

-QA research attempts to deal with a wide range of question types including: fact, list, definition, How, Why, hypothetical, semantically constrained, and cross-lingual questions.

 Natural Language Generator
 --------------------------

 The Natural Language Generator (NLG) component frames the natural language response to be output to the user.
 It receives information about how the user's intent has been processed and uses that in conjunction with a set of pre-defined templates to construct a fluent natural language text response.
+We will go into further details in :doc:`Building the NLG </nlg>` chapter.